elixir-europe/rdmkit/pages/your_tasks/data_organisation.md

 - uncompressed;
 - unencrypted.

 It is important to differentiate between file formats intended for active phase (data acquisition, data reduction and primary data analysis) and those designed for long-term storage or reuse (sharing, publishing and archiving).
-For the latter purpose, we recommend utilizing file formats that adhere to open standards, enjoy broad acceptance, and are unlikely to become obsolete.
-In the active phase it is fine to use proprietary device-specific file formats, if needed.
-This is acceptable until you reach the phase of sharing the data for subsequent analysis, validation or control with other team members.
-At this point, you need to convert (or export) the data in order to be usable by members without access to proprietary software or instrumentation that generated it.
+For the latter purpose, we recommend utilizing file formats that adhere to open standards, have a broad acceptance, and are unlikely to become obsolete.
+In the active phase, it is fine to use proprietary device-specific file formats if needed.
+This is acceptable until you reach the phase of sharing the data for subsequent analysis, and for data validation or control with other team members.
+At this point, you need to convert (or export) the data for it be usable by members without access to proprietary software or instrumentation that generated it.

 ### Solutions
 The best file formats depend on data types, availability and common acceptance of open file formats and research domain.
 There is no one size fits all solution.
 You need to choose the best for your case.